santoshrestonteam/PeopleSoftChatbotSetup/Readme.md

 5. Download WinSCP from https://winscp.net/eng/index.php and install.
 After installation open the program.
 For the host name place the PSFT public IP, for username put "opc" without quotations, and leave password blank.
 Click Advanced > Authentication > and then for the Private Key file choose your private key.

 6. You'll now be able to view your files in the PSFT instance.
-Navigate to /opt/oracle/psft/pt/tools_client and then download the files/folders in this directory to your Windows environment into any directory you like.
+Navigate to the tools client at /opt/oracle/psft/pt/tools_client and then download the files/folders in this directory to your Windows environment into any directory you like.
 I used the Desktop.

 7. You'll now edit the tnsnames.ora file to reflect your PSFT database information.
 Go to your PSFT site and open the Navbar icon on the top right and hit Navigator on the bar.
 Navigate to PeopleTools > LifeCycle Tools > Update Manager > About PeopleSoft Image.
 Keep this page open we'll need it in a bit.